 The plan for January is to assemble all the components in machine, then check their operations.
-We will also be creating a test bed for the logic.
-This was we can ensure correct logic before implementing it on the actual product.

 February and March

 The plan for February and March is to write the program for PLC and CPU.
 Also configure the signal conditioner to work with LVDT in the air transducers.
 We will also be finalizing our design with testing and conditioning of the machine.